-Henley, a Democrat, was the representative for Indiana's 2nd congressional district from 1847 to 1849.
+Henley was the representative for Indiana’s 2nd congressional district and was a Democrat.
+He served from 1847 to 1849.

 From Dec 1843 to Mar 1849, Henley missed 397 of 1,717 roll call votes, which is 23.1%.
 This is on par with the median of 24.5% among the lifetime records of representatives serving in Mar 1849.
 The chart below reports missed votes over time.